baskarmib/mywebsite/content/posts/2021/12/18/A Quick Peek of Accessibility Insights and Automate.md

 ### Accessing Icons Using Code

 We can use a normal Console Application.
-After creating a new console application, let us add

-References to the following dlls.
+After creating a new console application, let us add references to the following dlls.

 1. UiaComWrapper.dll
 2. Interop.UIAutomationClient.dll